zagui440s/personalCP/6Django/Day5/Back-End-APIs/README.md

 ## Lesson

-In this lessson you will learn how to interact with 3rd Party API's, manipulate API data, and how to best utilize API's for your projects.
+In this lesson you will learn how to interact with 3rd Party API's, manipulate API data, and how to hide secret keys through environment variables.

 - [SLIDES](https://docs.google.com/presentation/d/1zZ9CNmXdtCCYQWiiqNUnwcnqhIUGetn9HrDHZDhz31Q/edit?usp=drive_link)